 no, you do not pay currency conversion charges of around 3% (using a reasonable arrangement, this conversion charge could be ½%).

-and, if you set up your e-gold account from this site, abelard.org benefits as well!return to index on 'e-gold information' page, abelard.org
+and, if you had set up your e-gold account from this site, abelard.org benefited as well!return to index on 'e-gold information' page, abelard.org

 Why e-gold?

-After extensive researches into different methods of transferring funds from person to person (or person to vendor) using the Internet, we at abelard.org have chosen to use e-gold and moneybookers as our preferred methods for trading.
-Our reasons are complex and range widely.
+After extensive researches into different methods of transferring funds from person to person (or person to vendor) using the Internet, we at abelard.org had chosen e-gold and moneybookers as our preferred methods for trading.
+Our reasons were complex and range widely.
 Some partial understanding may be gained by examining our documents on emu and inflation.
-It is probable that, as with most operations, in time we shall have to consider supplementary methods.
+It is probable that, as with most operations,choose other methods.

-Of the digital gold-based currencies, e-gold is the oldest and the biggest.
-It has the most account-holders and it holds in gold the equivalent of a small gold mine.
+Of the digital gold-based currencies, e-gold was the oldest and the biggest.
+It had the most account-holders and said it held in gold the equivalent of a small gold mine.

 Methods using money from a bank account usually require the person transferring the money to use a credit card.